 LOMBOK – GILI ASAHAN

-We had arranged a transfer from the airport to our hotel in Padangbai, a couple hours away, where we would spend the night before taking the ferry boat to Lombok the next day.
+We arranged a transfer from the airport to our hotel in Padangbai, a couple hours away, where we were going to spend the night before taking the ferry boat to Lombok the next day.

 After reading numerous reviews advising about the rough sea conditions and the safety issues of some boats, we opted to go with a traditional big local ferry.
 We purchased our tickets to the ferry on a small cafe and boarded after a while.
 The ferry had good conditions in general and we had a smooth journey to Lombok (about 4 hours trip).